 When most business owners call us with condensation concerns, initially they think that there is a leak in the roof.
 Leaks in the roof are confined to a certain location, and usually show up with rain or extremely cold temperatures.
 A ventilation issue will appear as condensation or frost inside the building.

-When looking at new properties, it’s important to have a professional assessment of the quality of your roof, no matter what the season.
+When looking at new commercial or industrial properties, it’s important to have a professional assessment of the quality of your flat roof, no matter what the season.
 Preventative maintenance is always the best case scenario for us and for our customers.
 Ventilation issues are most apparent during times where the inside of your building and the outside have stark temperature differences.
 Inside heat with below-zero temperatures outside can reveal ventilation problems, as well as air-conditioning units in summer heat.
 Getting an assessment before you sign a new building lease is a critical step in the process of finding your new space.
 Many times, buildings will have penetrations from equipment that haven’t been sealed, or ventilation issues that haven’t been addressed properly.

 What to do next:

 If you are noticing moisture, or if any of these issues ring a bell, contact your roofing company immediately.
 Ventilation issues can cause serious problems to the integrity of your roof, and the longer they are allowed to fester, the more significant the damage can become.
-If you’re not sure about how to assess your roof, Elite Roofing offers inspections and preventative maintenance for your building.
+If you’re not sure about how to assess your flat roof, Elite Roofing offers inspections and preventative maintenance for your building.
 Our customer service representatives are available to our customers 24 hours a day, 7 days per week, so that you can rest assured that your building is covered in the event of any ventilation issues.